vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 There is a lot to the above cell.
 Knowing the specifics of how this model works isn't too important to understanding the training loop later, as we can treat the model as a bit of a black box.
+Simply substitute your own model of choice.
 Saying that, I'll unpack each function briefly:
 - `setup`: Creates the submodules of the network, namely two `FeedForward` stacks and two `nn.Linear` layers that project to and from the latent space.
-Additionally, it initialises another linear layer that projects our class conditioning vector to the same dimensionality as the last encoder layer.
+  Additionally, it initialises a third `nn.Linear` layer that projects our class conditioning vector to the same dimensionality as the last encoder layer.
-- `reparam`: Sampling a latent directly from a random Gaussian is not differentiable, hence we employ the **reparameterisation trick** where we instead sample a random vector, scale by the standard deviation, then add to the mean.
-As it involves some random sampling, we take as input a key in addition to mean and log-variance.
+- `reparam`: Sampling a latent directly from a random Gaussian is not differentiable, hence we employ the **reparameterisation trick**.
+This involves sampling a random vector, scaling by the standard deviation, then adding to the mean.
+As it involves random array generation, we take as input a key in addition to the mean and log-variance.
 - `encode`: Applies the encoder and projection to the latent space to the input.
-Note, the output of the projection is actually double the size of the latent space, as we split it in two to obtain our mean and log-variance.
+Note, the output of the projection is actually double the size of the latent space, as we split it in twine to obtain our mean and log-variance.
 - `decode`: Applies a projection from the latent space to `x`, followed by adding the output of `class_proj` on the conditioning vector.
-Finally, passes the result through the decoder stack.
+Finally, it passes the result through the decoder stack.
 - `__call__`: This is simply the full model forward pass: `encode` then `reparam` then `decode`.
 This is used during training.

 The above example also demonstrates that we can add other functions to our Flax modules aside from `setup` and `__call__`.
 This is useful for more complex